musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 The verse flows well over the instrumentation and has got some really, really sweet lines:

-> You wanna use my likeness, please approve it through my wife\
+> You wanna use my likeness, please approve it through my wife<br/>
 > And if you get the license then you better use it right

 and

-> I don't want nobody to be at my wedding\
+> I don't want nobody to be at my wedding<br/>
 > That won't be there for my marriage

 And the way Chance’s flow goes in the latter half of Verse 2—the “IIIIII….” and the quick delivery of the rest of the line, the sense of humour, is really really freaking nice.
 The song closes out with Chance saying, “Don’t look down, don’t look down,” which comes off as sweet and earnest.